kubevela/kubevela.github.io/docs/platform-engineers/traits/customize-trait.md

 title:  How-to
 ---

-In this section we will introduce how to define a trait.
+In this section we will introduce how to define a basic trait with CUE.
+Make sure you've learned the basic knowledge about [Definition Concept](../../getting-started/definition) and [how to manage definition](../cue/definition-edit).

 ## Simple Trait